norahellstadius/AC215_MOMA_LISA/README.md

             ├── moma_1.png
             ├── ...

+---

 ## AC215 - Milestone 6 - MOMA Lisa

 ## Kubernetes Setup and Deployment
 For scaling purposes we set up Kubernetes.
+Kubernetes simplifies and automates the deployment, scaling, and management of containerized applications, providing a robust and scalable infrastructure orchestration solution

 The following commands are used to deploy our application:

 1. Build the deployment container: `sh docker-shell.sh`
 2. Create and deploy the cluster: `ansible-playbook deploy-k8s-cluster.yml -i inventory.yml --extra-vars cluster_state=present`